HarryGrewal9/Parameter_Optimization_of_SVM/README.md

 # Parameter_Optimization_of_SVM

-We are optimizing the parameters of SVM(Support Vector Machine) for multiclass dataset.
+We are optimizing the parameters of SVM(Support Vector Machine) for multiclass dataset.(Optimal kernel, nu(marked as C in the code [0,1] or gamma values to use).

 # Dataset Analysis
 ### UCI Database: Pen-Based Recognition of Handwritten Digits